<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3263748927046193&amp;ev=PageView&amp;noscript=1">

 Milesi is chemical, moisture, and abrasion resistant.
 Milesi leaves a fine and durable finish.

-We have spent years of trial and error searching for a product that can withstand wear and tear while still looking great on top of any finish.
+We have spent years of trial and error searching for a product that can withstand wear and tear while still looking great for any finish.
 We have found that any other type of cabinet or woodwork paint is not durable and breaks down easily.

-In addition to a clear coat protectant, a great cabinet refinish job also requires a lot of prep work like cleaning, sanding, caulking, and a resurfacer.
+In addition to a clear coat protectant, a great cabinet refinish job also requires a lot of prep work like cleaning, sanding, caulking, and resurfacing.

 What finish would you choose?